reactjs/react.dev/beta/src/content/learn/tutorial-tic-tac-toe.md

 <Note>

 You can also follow this tutorial using your local development environment.
-All you need to do is:
+To do this, you need to:

 1. Install [Node.js](https://nodejs.org/en/)
-1. In the CodeSandbox tab you opened earlier, navigate to **File > Export to ZIP** to download an archive of the files locally
+1. In the CodeSandbox tab you opened earlier, press the top-left corner button to open the menu, and then choose **File > Export to ZIP** in that menu to download an archive of the files locally
 1. Unzip the archive, then open a terminal and `cd` to the directory you unzipped
 1. Install the dependencies with `npm install`
-1. Run `npm start` start a locally server and follow the prompts to view the code running in a web browser
+1. Run `npm start` start a locally server and follow the prompts to view the code running in a browser

+If you get stuck, don't let this stop you!
+Follow along online instead and try a local setup again later.

 </Note>